bgoonz/gists-revamp/by-extension/markdown/Scope-context-closure.md

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*hCP3tX_zDtTQLRQT.png" class="graf-image" /></figure>Every function creates it’s own local scope.

-Compared to it’s context (i.e. *where* our function is defined), we call this the inner scope
+Compared to it’s context (i.e. _where_ our function is defined), we call this the inner scope

 Our function can access/modify anything outside of it’s scope, so the body of our function, `{ counter++; }`, has an effect that persists in the outside scope.

 > What about the other way around…Can global scope modify inner scope?

-Because `counter` is _defined_ within our function’s scope, it doesn’t exist within the global scope, so referencing it there doesn’t make sense.
+Because `counter` is _defined_ within our function's scope, it doesn't exist within the global scope, so referencing it there doesn't make sense.

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*K-GktN0XO2Gw6BPK.png" class="graf-image" /></figure>